 Breaking through that initial barrier into fantasy stardom is a long, arduous battle.
-A fantasy writer must do all of the seemingly petty, minor things right in order to get luck on their side.
+A fantasy writer must do all of the seemingly petty, minor things right to get luck on their side.

-To do all these things, you’ll need to have a little bit of luck on your side in order to succeed.
+To do all these things, you’ll need to have a little bit of luck on your side to succeed.

 Will Fantasy Book Sales Rise in the Future?

-The increasing prevalence of e-books and audiobooks have certainly helped fantasy literature to stay relevant.
+The increasing prevalence of e-books and audiobooks has certainly helped fantasy literature to stay relevant.
 Without these platforms available to the general public, all book sales would’ve been on the downslope years ago.